-A victim of the Great PlagueThe outbreak of bubonic plague in England in 1665 is thought to have spread from the Netherlands.
-It may have arrived with Dutch trading ships carrying bales of cotton from Amsterdam, which had been ravaged by the disease only two years earlier, with around 25,000 people thought to have died.
-The plague struck the London dock areas first, and then the parish of St Giles in the Fields.
-The total number of people dying in London during the first four months of 1665 increased sharply.
+A victim of the Great PlagueThe outbreak of bubonic plague in London in 1665 may have arrived with Dutch trading ships carrying bales of cotton from Amsterdam.
+That city had been ravaged by the disease only two years earlier, with around 25,000 people thought to have died.
+The plague struck London's dock areas first, and then the parish of St Giles in the Fields.
+The number of deaths recorded during the first four months of 1665 increased sharply.
 Pest-houses, places that were away from other people and where the sick could be cared for (or stay until they died), were built.
 On 30th April the diarist Samuel Pepys wrote in his diary: "Great fears of the sickness here in the City, it being said that two or three houses are already shut up.
 God preserve us all!"
+Around 70,000 Londoners perished in 1665.
+The plague spread to other parts of England as well, claiming up to 200,000 lives in total.

 London in 1665